l3gacyb3ta/monis/README.md

 # Monis
 Monis is a hyper-fast light-weight SSG written in Crystal.

+Under my benchmarks (rendering this readme a 100 times), a large site can be generated in less then 25ms!

 ## Build

 To build run `shards build`, if it asks you to run `shards update` you have to run with the `--ingore-crystal-version` flag because `front_matter` has not been updated to have crystal 1.0.0 in its `shards.yml`